rockhopsoft/survloop/README.md

 * php: >=7.4
 * <a href="https://packagist.org/packages/laravel/laravel"
-    target="_blank">laravel/laravel</a>: 8.0.*
+    target="_blank">laravel/laravel</a>: 8.*
 * <a href="https://packagist.org/packages/rockhopsoft/survloop-libraries"
-    target="_blank">rockhopsoft/survloop-libraries</a>: 0.1.*
+    target="_blank">rockhopsoft/survloop-libraries</a>: 0.*

 # <a name="getting-started"></a>Getting Started

-### Install Laravel Using Composer
+### Install Laravel & Survloop Using Composer

+<a href="https://survloop.org/how-to-install-survloop" target="_blank"
-<a href="https://survloop.org/how-to-install-survloop" target="_blank">Full install instructions</a> also describe how to set up a development environment using VirutalBox, Vargrant, and Laravel's Homestead.
+>Full install instructions</a> also describe how to set up a development environment using VirutalBox, Vargrant, and Laravel's Homestead.

 ```
-$ composer create-project laravel/laravel survloop "8.0.*"
+$ composer create-project laravel/laravel survloop "8.*"
 $ cd survloop

 ```